Resources for Military Ministries

 PAIRS Relationship Roadmap— The conversation begins with an exploration of the root causes of pain and pleasure, considering symptoms and signs of happiness and unhappiness and their connection to the deprivation or fulfillment of biologically-based needs, including the human need for bonding.

-Here’s a complete overview of what happens at the retreats and a look at the syllabus.
+Here’s an overview of what happens at the retreats and a look at the syllabus.

 The vision to move the “From Warrior to Soul Mate” initiative from a local effort to a VA nationwide program has been an outstanding success.
 Since 2011: